 - The parasite, the disease and management

 - Prevention for travellers

-All students are allocated a personal advisor.
+All students are allocated a personal advisor to offer guidance and support with the coursework if required.
 In addition, library support and access to TRAVAX (the NHS travel health website) are provided.
-Application for the course is by completing an application pack and sending back to us with a photocopy of your qualifications.
+Application for the course is by completing an application form and sending back to us with a photocopy of your qualifications.

 Hardware Specifications and Support

 Students require a basic knowledge of using a PC, Microsoft Word and email.
 You will be given a tutorial at the residential week, and there is also an on line tutorial on how to navigate around the e-Learning website.
 Phone/email assistance is available Monday to Friday (9 - 5pm) for students and coursework enquiries are addressed to your personal advisor in the first instance, or course manager, each advisor is a travel health specialist.